 Keep the whole cover letter to two or three paragraphs and have a clear email subject line.

 Finish your email with “yours sincerely” if you have applied to a named individual.
 This is preferable, so try ringing the organisation’s reception and ask who to address your email to if you don’t already know.
 If you have had to refer to them unnamed, sign off with “yours faithfully”.

 If you don’t receive a response, send a follow-up message.
 If there are no opportunities at that time, try contacting them again a few months later.
 This will show that you are dedicated and prepared to put the work in.

 Even if the organisation isn’t able to offer you a placement, they may be able to point you in the direction of someone who can.
 Getting your name out there and making contact with people in your chosen field can never be a bad thing.
 Ultimately, what you don’t ask for you don’t get.
 It is always worth a try!

 Get your CV, cover letter, or application reviewed by booking an appointment with your Careers team.
-Take a look at our example speculative covering letter.
+Take a look at our webpage with an example speculative covering letter.
 Read our advice on networking, including how to make the most of LinkedIn.
 Browse our webpages on work experience for guidance and suggested resources.

 No comments yet, fill out a comment to be the first